liferay-search/liferay-docs/en/user/articles/120-search/03-configuring-a-search-page/01-configuring-a-search-page-intro.markdown

 [default](#default-search-pages) configuration.
 It provides a sensible starting point that can be modified later, as needed.

-If you've been using @product@ for a long time and like the search experience you've always used, use the [legacy approach](#legacy-search-experience).
+If you've been using @sharepoint@ for a long time and like the search experience you've always used, use the [legacy approach](#legacy-search-experience).

 If you're in need of a fully customized experience,